Yan Xu: During Li Jing's reign

 Li Bian died in 943 and was succeeded by his oldest son Li Jing.
 Subsequently, Yan Xu was made minister of rites (禮部尚書, Libu Shangshu), and then Zhongshu Shilang (中書侍郎, deputy head of the legislative bureau of government (中書省, Zhongshu Sheng).
 At that time, many of the politicians at the Southern Tang court were allies of the senior chancellor Song Qiqiu.
 Both Yan and the imperial scholar Chang Mengxi (常夢錫) were known for their independence and faithfulness.
 Li Jing once spoke to Chang, stating, "Among the key officials, only Yan Xu is fair and independent, but he lacks abilities.
 I am afraid he cannot overcome the partisans.
 You, sir, should help him."
 However, not long after, Chang was relieved of his duties of being in charge of the Xuanzheng Hall (宣政院), where he drafted edicts for Li Jing (albeit remaining as imperial scholar), and Yan was sent out of the imperial government to serve as the governor (觀察使, Guanchashi) of Chi Prefecture (池州, in modern Chizhou, Anhui), such that Chang became distressed and no longer involved himself in affairs of state.

 Subsequently, the official Jiang Wenwei (江文蔚) publicly stated at an imperial gathering, "Yan Xu is a highly decorated relative of the emperor and is an important official.
 Now, because he does not join the party of the wicked, he gets expelled.
 Of course, we will know what will happen to the rest of us."
-As a result of this public declaration, Song's partisans felt compelled to have Yan recalled back to the imperial government to again serve as Zhongshu Shilang and the director of the three financial agencies (taxation, treasury, and salt and iron monopolies).
+As a result of this public declaration, Song's partisans felt compelled to have Yan recalled to the imperial government to again serve as Zhongshu Shilang and the director of the three financial agencies (taxation, treasury, and salt and iron monopolies).
 However, he was later again sent out of the imperial government to serve as the military governor of Fenghua Circuit (奉化, headquartered in Jiujiang, Jiangxi).